selwynpolit/demo2/book/executive_leadership.md

 ## Rotating Executive Leadership Council
 Instead of a single president, we have an **Executive Council** made up of **five to seven elected leaders** who rotate leadership duties.
 Rotation **prevents consolidation of power**, ensuring that leadership remains dynamic and accountable.

+### Monthly Rotation
-- **Monthly Rotation:** Each member serves as the primary executive for a month, ensuring fresh perspectives and preventing authoritarian entrenchment.
+Each member serves as the primary executive for a month, ensuring fresh perspectives and preventing authoritarian entrenchment.
-- **Weekly Rotation for Crisis Management:** In urgent situations, leadership could rotate weekly so no single individual dominates response strategies.
+### Weekly Rotation for Crisis Management
+In urgent situations, leadership could rotate weekly so no single individual dominates response strategies.

-### **Council Veto Mechanism**
+## **Council Veto Mechanism**
 - **Rapid Review Window:** The council gets **48 hours** to veto an executive decision before implementation.
 - **Supermajority Rule:** A **⅔ vote** of the council would be required to block an action.
 - **Public Transparency:** All veto attempts must be publicly recorded, so citizens see when checks are being applied.